DrewNaylor/UXL-Launcher/README.md

 https://github.com/DrewNaylor/MSOfficeAppLauncherNext64

 These links will be modified to show a friendly title, but I want them to be posted right now and I don't remember Markdown links right now.

+Please note that in addition to Microsoft .Net version 4.5.1, Microsoft Build Tools 2015 is required for compiling this software if Visual Studio 2015 is not installed on your computer.
+You can grab a copy of MS Build Tools 2015 here: https://www.microsoft.com/en-us/download/details.aspx?id=48159